NothdurftNerdworks/bfish/README.md

 ### Architecture

 ### Scope & Limitations
+* Intended to translate the *developers* text in to the users language of choice.
+Deliberately avoids the 'Value' field from EditField and similar components that are modified by the *user*.
-* Designed only for phrase matching & replacement - it does *not* detect intent or translate complex language structure.
+* Designed only for phrase matching & replacement - **bfish** does *not* detect intent or translate complex language structure.
-* Designed for text only - it does *not* attempt to alter numbers, dates.
+* Designed for text only - **bfish** does *not* attempt to alter numbers, dates.
-* Designed for minimal changes to original GUI.
+* Designed for minimal changes to original the GUI.
 * *Assumes* Left-to-Right (LTR) language.
-In principle there is nothing stopping a developer from using bfish with Right-to-Left (RTL) languages, but RTL usage typically involves modifying the overall GUI layout.
-Such modifications are beyond the current scope.
+In principle there is nothing stopping a developer from using **bfish** with Right-to-Left (RTL) languages, but RTL usage typically involves modifying the overall GUI layout.
+Such modifications are beyond the *current* scope.

 ## Installation
 **bfish** is released as a [MATLAB](https://matlab.mathworks.com/) [Namespace Folder](https://www.mathworks.com/help/matlab/matlab_oop/namespaces.html) (aka Package Folder).
 For general installation simply: